 The Victorian Government acknowledges Victorian Aboriginal people as the First Peoples and Traditional Owners and Custodians of the land and water on which we rely.
 We acknowledge and respect that Aboriginal communities are steeped in traditions and customs built on a disciplined social and cultural order that has sustained 60,000 years of existence.
 We acknowledge the significant disruptions to social and cultural order and the ongoing hurt caused by colonisation.

-We acknowledge the ongoing leadership role of the Aboriginal community in addressing and preventing family violence and violence against women.
-We join with First Peoples to end family violence from all communities, and work towards gender equality.
+We acknowledge the ongoing leadership role of Aboriginal communities in addressing and preventing family violence and will continue to work in collaboration with First Peoples to eliminate family violence from all communities.

-If you have concerns about your safety or that of someone else, please contact the police in your state or territory, or call Triple Zero (000) for emergency help.
+If you are concerned for your safety or that of someone else, please contact the police in your state or territory, or call Triple Zero (000) for emergency assistance.